rapidsai/dask-cuda/docs/source/index.rst

 Dask-CUDA
 =========

-Dask-CUDA is a library for distributed computing in Python using GPUs.
+Dask-CUDA is a library extending `Dask.distributed <https://distributed.dask.org/en/latest/>`_'s single-machine `LocalCluster <https://docs.dask.org/en/latest/setup/single-distributed.html#localcluster>`_ and `Worker <https://distributed.dask.org/en/latest/worker.html>`_ for use in distributed GPU workloads.
-It extends `Dask.distributed <https://distributed.dask.org/en/latest/>`_'s single-machine `LocalCluster <https://docs.dask.org/en/latest/setup/single-distributed.html#localcluster>`_ and `Worker <https://distributed.dask.org/en/latest/worker.html>`_ for use in GPU workloads.
+It is a part of the `RAPIDS <https://rapids.ai/>`_ suite of open-source software libraries for GPU-accelerated data science.

 Motivation
 ----------